Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

 In all the article, we will use an ambient hermitian metric on $M$, denoted by $g_M$.
 We will later impose some additional hypotheses on $g_M$; but these are not very important, as the ambient metric plays not essential role.
+In particular, we will assume that we can choose charts such that near the singularities, the metric $g_M$ coincides with the standard hermitian metric on $\C^3$.
 Note that this metric induces hermitian metrics on $T_{\mathscr{F}}$, $N_{\mathscr{F}}$, etc. We will denote by $\dist$ the distance induced by this metric.